JacksonO123/lampjs/lib/docs.md

 LampJs state is based on signals to be as efficient as possible.
 The function is lightweight so don't feel bad if you use it a lot.

-The `createState` function in LampJs in unique because it is not bound to a component, meaning that you can initialize state wherever you want.
-You can create a state variable in a new file and export it, and it can be imported into any component you want, effectively creating a context.
+The `createState` function in LampJs is not bound to a component, meaning that you can initialize state wherever you want.
+You can create a state variable in a new file and export it, and it can be imported into any component you want, this is the pattern of creating a context.

-The `reactiveElement` api can be used to render a chunk of jsx when a state variable changes.
+The `reactiveElement` api can be used to render a chunk of jsx, or a value, when a state variable changes.

 Example: